twojay-dn/streamlit_services/resource/prompts/questions_generation_prompt.md

-generate {count} questions about {quiz_answer} for the guessing game.
+generate {count} questions about {quiz_category} for the guessing game.

-for example, if the quiz answer is "apple", the questions could be "What is the color of this?", "What is the shape of this?", "What is the taste of this?"
+for example, if the quiz answer is "fruit", the questions could be : "Is this fruit typically red on the outside?", "Does this fruit grow on trees?", "Does this fruit have seeds inside that are commonly eaten?"

 ### Constraints
-- {quiz_answer} is the answer.
+- {quiz_category} is the answer.
 So you must hide the answer in your questions.
 - Your questions are not allowed to be the same.
-- Your questions must be related to {quiz_answer}.
-Use words and expressions that are related to {quiz_answer}.
+- Your questions must be related to {quiz_category}.
+Use words and expressions that are related to {quiz_category}.
 - Your questions should understandable for early students of an elementary school.

 ### Ordering